arunamorde/My-Projects/README.md

 Conclusion: Delivered detailed reports that highlighted key performance indicators (KPIs) and trends, enabling stakeholders to make data-driven decisions.
 Provided actionable insights into sales performance, customer behavior, and product trends, driving strategic initiatives.

-Maven Market Power BI Report

-Overview This repository contains the files used for the analysis and report creation for Maven Market, a multi-national grocery chain with locations in Canada, Mexico, and the United States.
-The main Power BI report file is MavenMarket_Report.pbix.

-Key Responsibilities Data Import and Cleansing: Imported and cleaned data from various sources to ensure accuracy and consistency.
-Data Integration: Integrated data into a unified model with lookup tables and hierarchies.
-DAX Measures: Developed DAX measures to calculate key metrics and insights.

-Report Design: Created an interactive report using various visualizations such as matrices, KPI cards, maps, and charts to analyze Maven Market's performance and support decision-making.

-Contents: Maven Market Business Problems File contains the business Problems.
-Maven Market Solution file contains the required solutions.

 Project Collaboration with Google Tools
 Overview